 dig +trace example.com ; <<>> DiG 9.11.4-P2-RedHat-9.11.4-26.P2.amzn2.2 <<>> +trace example.com ;; global options: +cmd .
 518400 IN NS H.ROOT-SERVERS.NET. .
 518400 IN NS I.ROOT-SERVERS.NET. .
 518400 IN NS J.ROOT-SERVERS.NET. .
 518400 IN NS K.ROOT-SERVERS.NET. ;; Received 239 bytes from 10.0.0.2#53(10.0.0.2) in 0 ms com.
 172800 IN NS a.gtld-servers.net. com.
 172800 IN NS m.gtld-servers.net. com.
 172800 IN NS h.gtld-servers.net.
 C41A5766 com.
 86400 IN RRSIG DS 8 1 86400 20210329220000 20210316210000 42351 . ;; Received 1174 bytes from 184.108.40.206#53(G.ROOT-SERVERS.NET) in 104 ms example.com.
 172800 IN NS ns-1470.awsdns-55.org. ------>Name servers of interest. example.com.
 172800 IN NS ns-1969.awsdns-54.co.uk. example.com.
 172800 IN NS ns-736.awsdns-28.net. example.com.
 172800 IN NS ns-316.awsdns-39.com. ;; Received 732 bytes from 220.127.116.11#53(b.gtld-servers.net) in 91 ms example.com.
 3600 IN A 18.104.22.168 example.com.
 3600 IN A 22.214.171.124 example.com.
 3600 IN NS ns-1470.awsdns-55.org. example.com.
 3600 IN NS ns-1969.awsdns-54.co.uk. example.com.
 3600 IN NS ns-736.awsdns-28.net. example.com.
 3600 IN NS ns-316.awsdns-39.com. ;; Received 127 bytes from 126.96.36.199#53(ns-1470.awsdns-55.org) in 90 ms

-6. On the Hosted zones page, choose the radio button (not the name) for the hosted zone.
+4. On the Hosted zones page, select the radio button (not the name) for the hosted zone.
 Then, choose View details.

-Important: If the name servers aren't identical, then you must update them at the domain registrar.
-If the domain is registered with Route 53, then see Adding or changing name servers and glue records for a domain.
-If the domain is registered with a third party, then refer to their documentation for steps on how to update the name servers.
+Important: If the name servers aren't identical, then update them at the domain registrar.
+For domains registered with Route 53, see Adding or changing name servers and glue records for a domain.
+For domains registered with a third party, refer to the provider's documentation for steps on how to update the name servers.

 Confirm that the requested record exists